flectra-hq/flectra/doc/reference/javascript_reference.rst

 Event system
 ============

-There are currently two event systems supported by Flectra: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events 'bubble up'.
+There are currently two event systems supported by Odoo: a simple system which allows adding listeners and triggering events, and a more complete system that also makes events 'bubble up'.